n8n-io/self-hosted-ai-starter-kit/README.md

 environment.

-Curated by <https://github.com/n8n-io>, it combines the self-hosted n8n platform with a curated list of compatible AI products and components that lets you build production-level AI workflows in minutes.
+Curated by <https://github.com/n8n-io>, it combines the self-hosted n8n platform with a curated list of compatible AI products and components to quickly get started with building self-hosted AI workflows.

 > [!TIP]
 > [Read the announcement]()